Injury forces South Korea into defensive change

 "He has a bruise under his skin.
 He was hit hard by the tackle and thankfully his ankle was not twisted," the doctor said.

-The Koreans will be thankful their leaky defense, which was badly exposed by the Africans, was not hit further.
+The Koreans will be thankful their leaky defence, which was badly exposed by the Africans, was not hit further.

 Forward Zouheir Dhaouadi was given far too much freedom as he burst through the heart of the hosts from deep to score the only goal shortly before halftime to upset the 50,000 home fans who had come for the Seoul send off.